bmcmahen/use-scroll-lock/Readme.md

 # use-scroll-lock

-A simple hook wrapper around [scroll-lock](https://github.com/FL3NKEY/scroll-lock) built for React.
-From my experience this library is the most reliable when it comes to scroll locking... so I made it into a hook.
+[scroll-lock](https://github.com/FL3NKEY/scroll-lock) is the most reliable scroll-locking library from my experience, and I wanted to use it in hook form.
+This super simple hook is the result.

 ## Install